 The herbal anti-hairfall shampoo reduces hair fall by strengthening the hair and scalp and promoting hair growth.
 By providing the hair and scalp with a chock-full of minerals and nutrients, alongside powerful natural actives, you can give your scalp a chance to grow thicker, longer, and healthier strands of hair.

-Meanwhile, our herbal conditioner for hair fall provides your hair and scalp with the health benefits of moringa oil, sunflower oil, olive oil, and argan oil.
+Meanwhile, our herbal conditioner for hair fall provides your hair and scalp with the health benefits of moringa, olive, omega from sunflower, and argan oils.
 Combine this natural hair conditioner with the herbal shampoo for hair fall, and with sustained use, you’ll find that you’re better off with nature’s formula for hair loss.

 The herbal therapy oil also helps combat hair loss by providing your scalp and hair with nature’s powerful extracts in a quick-absorbing and non-greasy before-bath hair care product.
 From Vitamin A to B vitamins, vitamin C, E, iron, and zinc, give your hair the nourishment it needs to grow stronger and healthier!